docknetwork/api-docs/source/index.html.md

 ```

+The update DID operation means that you can update either or both the controller or the keyType.
+To do so, you need to provide a different value for **at least** one of them to update the DID.

 The public key or the controller of an on-chain DID can be updated by preparing a signed key update.
 Updates the specified key by setting the values of the parameters passed.
 Any parameters not provided will be left unchanged.
 For example, if you pass the `keyType` parameter, that becomes the DID’s active source on the blockchain for all transactions in the future.

 To rotate the key of an existing DID, the current key is used to sign an update message containing the new public key and optionally the new controller (if a controller is not supplied, the controller remains unchanged).
 The update message contains the block number for the last update of the DID.

 <aside class="warning">
-This operation counts towards your monthly transaction limits for each successful call
+This operation counts towards your monthly transaction limits for each successful call.
 </aside>

 > Body parameter